 However it is not clear if 'Kesh' is a God, or the name of the building.
 In the Americas, Olmec writing dated to ~900 BCE was found in 2006 in Veracruz (Mexico), as well as Zapotec symbols on the Dazante stone from ~600 BCE (Oaxaca, Mexico).
 The first deciphered language is Mayan (~200BCE~800AD).
 But the American cultures did not continue.
 Although there were many other sophisticated civilizations when Europeans arrived, there is no written history of them, and so beyond our account here.

-TheEgyptian Book of the Dead is distinctive in that it not only is fully readable, but also states something about how people are expected to behave.
+TheEgyptian Book of the Dead is distinctive in that it not only is fully readable, but also the earliest existent text stating how people are expected to behave.
 Found in scrolls in Luxor (Egypt), it is dated to ~1550 BCE.

 TheEgyptian Book of the Dead describes how the Gods judge humans after death.
 The dead first pass through gates into caverns guarded by monstrous creatures made of different giant beast and human parts, wielding enormous knives.
 If the dead recite spells to calm the beasts, the God Anubis leads them to Osiris, before whom they have to swear they did not commit any of 42 sins in their life.
 (These sins include: killing, aggression, theft, swindling offerings, breaking the law, lies, cursing, adultery, seduction, sodomy, persecution, eavesdropping, false accusation, conceit, insolence, wrongful anger or sorrow, rashness, and destruction of holy property.)
 After the dead so swear that they committed none of these sins, the goddess Maat of Truth and Justice appears, in the form of a feather, on one end of a pair of scales, The dead's heart is weighed on the scales against the feather.
 If the scales balance, the deceased led a good life, Anubis would take them to Osiris, and they would find their place in a new afterlife.
 If the dead person's heart was heavier than Maat, then the horrible Ammit the Devourer eats it, ending the dead person's afterlife in a gruesome manner.
 However, if the dead are properly educated, and recite a spell while their hearts are on the scales, then their sins are forgiven and they pass the test with forgiveness.